 Our imaginations need and want to soar.
 Art and artistic adventures are crucial to a healthy, inclusive society.
 With the trend towards funding cuts in the arts, we need to rethink our strategies to ensure the that the arts are kept alive and are inclusive.
-But the same time, in recent years, bolstering this mission have been ed by inclusionary mainstream arts programs, and developments in assistive technologies, and creative expression around disability and diversity.
-These areas haves experienced a virtual renaissance, offering a vibrantshaping the representation of disabled subjects across the cultures and media platformsal industries.
+But the same time, in recent years, bolstering this mission have been mainstream arts programs, developments in assistive technologies, and creative expression around disability and diversity.
+These areas haves experienced a virtual renaissance, offering a vibrant representation of disabled subjects across cultures and media platforms.

 Beyond articulating fresh perspectives, The Power of Art, The Power of Us will also celebrate compelling artistic endeavors by and for the community.
 A forum will bring together leading talents and community participants to highlight achievements in the arts and encourage a thoughtful exchange of ideas.